The video marketing landscape continues to shift and evolve as new platforms emerge, old ones grow, and user habits change.

 Then you can decide which platform is best suited for distributing your videos (and even create multiple versions of each video if necessary).

+YouTube is a fantastic resource for sharing long-form content like podcasts or explainer videos.
 But putting this type of content on YouTube might not be as wise if you're making a short educational video or something more specific.

-Common Mistakes to Avoid
+Common Video Marketing Mistakes to Avoid

 - Talk to the camera.
-When shooting your video content for the first time, it can be tempting to just talk at the camera as if you were talking to a friend and just let things flow.
+When shooting your video for the first time, it can be tempting to just talk to the camera as if you were talking to a friend and just let things flow.
 However, this approach is not conducive to creating quality videos that will get viewers excited about what you have to say.